DarbyBohnWulf/connect-more/README.md

 * User can select a row to drop their piece into, and see it fall
 * User receives a win when they line up 4 pieces horizontally, vertically or diagonally
 * User can play Shell Game, either hiding or finding
-* User recieves a win if they find the hidden ball, or if they hide the ball successfully
+* User receives a win if they find the hidden ball, or if they hide the ball successfully
 * User takes turns with opponent
 * User can see a record of wins and losses
 * User can forfeit a game